 This gluten-free lemon blueberry bread is a moist, fluffy loaf that is perfect as a breakfast treat or snack.
 Yogurt gives this recipe a wonderful rich texture.
 Dairy-free options are included.

-Check out more of my gluten-free quick breads including my gluten-free banana bread, gluten-free vegan pumpkin bread bread and my most popular gluten-free sour cream coffee cake with the perfect cinnamon crumb,
+Check out more of my gluten-free quick breads including my gluten-free banana bread, gluten-free vegan pumpkin bread, gluten-free vanilla pound cake and my most popular gluten-free sour cream coffee cake with the perfect cinnamon crumb,

 Fresh organic, summer blueberries are definitely my preference.
 But I wouldn’t want to miss out on this delicious loaf during the rest of the year.
 So frozen blueberries are the next best option.
 Frozen blues are packaged at the height of ripeness so they are usually sweet and flavorful.
 There’s no need to thaw the blueberries but to keep the batter from turning purple, they will get a quick rinse under cold water.